toebeann/Tobey.PluginDoctor/README.md

 -   plugins which failed during initialisation:
     -   the plugin was loaded before its requirements
     -   the plugin references assemblies which were not found
-    -   the plugin otherwise failed during its `Awake` method
+    -   the plugin otherwise failed during initialisation
 -   plugins with potential issues:
     -   the plugin references assemblies which were not found, but did not fail during its `Awake` method
     -   the plugin targets a potentially incompatible version of BepInEx